flamelily-bluescsi/bluescsi/faqs.md

 A: Yes of course, just use the Debit/Credit Card option on the checkout page.
 Paypal will still be the payment proccessor, but you don't need to setup an account.

 Q: Can I track my parcel once shipped?<br>
 A: You will receive a tracking number via an email that is sent from Paypal.
 This number with also show within Paypal under the transaction.
-Use this on the Royal Mail tracking page [here](https://www.royalmail.com/track-your-item#/)
+Use this on the Royal Mail tracking page [here](https://www.royalmail.com/track-your-item#/).
+We also now send a basic text email with link when dispatched.

 Q: What if I order multiple items, will I be charged extra for shipping?<br>
 A: No, you will recieve a "Shipping Discount" which will show on the checkout page.
 Multiple 3D prints don't get a shipping discount as these are for order with another item and don't have shipping costs added to their price.